 Sometimes I feel that given my medium, I should maybe be dealing with more serious subjects.
 Plastic Bags, although very useful for a lot of things, are very damaging as well.
-Images of over stuffed landfills, polluted waterways, suffering wildlife and stats about the effects of plastic bags and other trash on our world are all super sobering.
+Images of overstuffed landfills, polluted waterways, suffering wildlife, and stats about the effects of plastic bags and other trash on our world are all super sobering.

-I support the scientists and artists, who are calling our attention to the destructive path that we are on, but I think so often the dire images and stats are SO upsetting that rather that addressing the problem, we choose to look away.
+I support the scientists and artists, who are calling our attention to the destructive path that we are on, but I think so often the dire images and stats are SO upsetting that rather than addressing the problem, we choose to look away.
 So for right now at least I am choosing to create some optimism.
 We don’t know for sure what the future holds.
 1984 and Mad Max are fictions after all.

 I would like to be part of a concept of – not a utopian future – but a “sus”-topian future, a future that practices sustainability, a future that is not perfect, but also not bleak, because people have found the fun and beauty in being more resourceful and less wasteful.
 That would be a future you wouldn’t look away from.
 That would be a prophecy worth fulfilling.
-You can begin right now by paying attention to and supporting the artists, people and businesses who are working in and on being sustainable. --Because part of sustainability is not starving to death while you are changing the world.
+You can begin right now by paying attention to and supporting the artists, people, and businesses who are working in and on being sustainable. --Because part of sustainability is not starving to death while you are changing the world.

 HEATHER FORTIN RUBALD ~ UPCYCLED ART